CodyAdam/my-admin-panel/README.md

 - docker
 - docker-compose

-# Launch production version
+# Launch
 ## Without source code
-Get into a new folder and copy [docker-compose.yml](./docker-compose.yml)\
+Get into a new folder on your machine, and copy [docker-compose.yml](./docker-compose.yml)\
 Execute `docker-compose up`
 ## With source code
 ```shell